What Do You Mean You Can’t Picture a Horse?

-I have to admit, when Tom first told me he had aphantasia and couldn’t visualize a horse, I was quite skeptical.
+I have to admit, when Tom first told me he had aphantasia and couldn’t visualize a horse, I was pretty skeptical.

-When I first met Tom back in 2016, I had just recently graduated from design school in a program (and I kid you not) that is all about imagining possible futures.
+When I first met Tom in 2016, I had recently graduated from design school in a program (and I kid you not) that is all about imagining possible futures.

 “What do you mean you can’t picture a horse?”

 I remember asking curiously.
 To which Tom replied,

 “I don’t see an image of a horse in my mind.
 I don’t have that visual ‘picture-it’ system.”